1992 Ole Miss Rebels football team

-The 1992 Ole Miss Rebels football team represented the University of Mississippi during the 1992 NCAA Division I-A football season.
+The 1992 Ole Miss Rebels football team represented the University of Mississippi (Ole Miss) during the 1992 NCAA Division I-A football season.
 The Rebels were led by 10th-year head coach Billy Brewer and played their home games at Vaught–Hemingway Stadium in Oxford, Mississippi, and alternate-site home games at Mississippi Veterans Memorial Stadium in Jackson, Mississippi.
 They competed as members of the Southeastern Conference, finishing in second in the Western Division with a record of 9–3 (5–3 SEC).
 They were invited to the 1992 Liberty Bowl, where they defeated Air Force, 13–0.